Summary of Decameron tales: Second tale (V, 2)

 Emilia narrates this tale, one part of which (the motif of using extra fine bow strings) supposedly is based on a real event, according to a chronicle by Giovanni Villani.
 In Villani's story's Emperor Kassan of the Tartars thus defeated the Sultan of Egypt in 1299.

 Third tale (V, 3)

-Pietro Boccamazza runs away with Agnolella and encounters a gang of robbers.
-The girl takes refuge in the woods and is guided to a castle.
-Pietro is taken but escapes from the robbers.
-After some adventures, he arrives at the castle and marries Agnolella; they return to Rome.
+Pietro Boccamazza elopes from Rome with Agnolella and encounters a gang of robbers who capture him but not the girl.
+The girl takes refuge in the woods, has a narrow escape from a gang of thugs, and eventually makes her way to Castle Orsini.
+Pietro escapes from the robbers but a pack of wolves devours his horse.
+Finally some shepherds bring him to the castle, where the lady of the house observes that, after all their travails, the two deserve a sumptuous wedding, and she arranges for exactly that.